adaptivestone/framework-documentation/docs/06_controllers.md

 ```

-[UPDATE] add warning when using 'req.body' directly
-[BREAKING] Possible breaking.
-AsyncFunction now required for router handler (it always was but without checking of code)

 ## View

 By default the framework uses the express option to render views with a pug template.
 To render view you need to create view file on view folder and then call it with necessary parameters